- Doing Town Business

 Note that the following work does not require a building permit:

-- Emergency temporary application of tarps to structures to reduce risk of further water intrusion
+- Emergency temporary application of tarps to structures to reduce risk of further water intrusion.
+Removal and/or replacement of roofing requires a permit.

-- Roof shingle replacement of 1 square of shingles (10ft x 10ft area, or less)
+- Asphalt roof shingle replacement of less than 1 square of shingles (10ft x 10ft area, or less), provided the secondary water barrier and/or sheathing does not require repair.
+Otherwise, a permit is required.

 Due to structures throughout the Town of Fort Myers Beach being located in the special flood hazard area, the FEMA “50% Rule” for substantial improvement or substantial damage will continue to be enforced during plan review.
 Please consult with your design professional to determine whether this rule will impact the design of your construction project.